 The Notes are expected to be rated on issuance B+ by Fitch and Ba3 by Moody's.
-Each of Fitch and Moody's is established in the European Union and registered under the CRA Regulation.
+Each of Fitch and Moody's is established in the European Union or the United Kingdom and registered under the Credit Ratings Agencies Regulation of the European Commission (the "CRA Regulation").
 The ratings may not reflect the potential impact of all risks related to structure, market, additional factors discussed herein, and other factors that may affect the value of the Notes.
 A credit rating is not a recommendation to buy, sell or hold securities and may be subject to revision, suspension or withdrawal at any time by the assigning rating organization.
-Other than pursuant to Article 23 of the Prospectus Regulation, the Issuer has no obligation to inform Noteholders of either Series of Notes of any revision, downgrade or withdrawal of its current or future sovereign credit ratings.
-A suspension, downgrade or withdrawal at any time of a credit rating assigned to the Issuer may adversely affect the market price of the Notes.
+On 12 June 2020, following official announcement of Côte d'Ivoire's participation in the G20 and Paris Club DSSI on 10 June 2020, Moody's placed Côte d'Ivoire's Ba3 rating under review for downgrade, noting that this decision reflects its assessment that the country's participation in the DSSI raises the risk that private sector creditors will incur losses.
+However, the Government expressly confirmed its commitment to continue to comply with all of its contractual obligations vis-a-vis private sector creditors and its intention not to extend the DSSI to such private sector creditors.
+On 7 August 2020, Moody's concluded its review and confirmed Côte d'Ivoire's Ba3 rating, with a stable outlook.
+See "-Unsustainable levels of indebtedness could have a material adverse effect on Côte d'Ivoire's economy, its sovereign credit ratings and its ability to service its debt, including the Notes" and "Public Debt - Reducing the Country's Credit Risk".